itsmillertim3/perform2021/Dynatrace for Cloud Operators (K8s)/content/04_Deploy_Sample_Application/index.md

   ```
  ![GitSockShop](/Dynatrace%20for%20Cloud%20Operators%20(K8s)/assets/images/lab4-downloadsockshop.png)

-2. On the EKS Bastion Host navigate to the "k8s-apps" directory and deploy sockshop
+2. On the EKS Bastion Host navigate to the "/Dynatrace for Cloud Operators (K8s)/k8s-apps" directory and deploy sockshop
   ```
   ./deploy-sockshop.sh
   ```